-Based on the information provided above, Caltrans has determined the proposed project would have a "Less Than Significant Impact with Mitigation Incorporated" on NC steelhead or summer-run steelhead.
+Based on the information provided above, Caltrans has determined the proposed project would have a "Less Than Significant Impact" on summer-run steelhead.

 Per FESA, Caltrans has also determined the proposed project may affect, is likely to adversely affect steelhead-Northern California DPS.
 The proposed action may affect, is not likely to adversely affect steelhead-Northern California DPS critical habitat.
-Formal Consultation with NMFS would be utilized to address potential effects to steelhead-Northern California DPS and their associated critical habitat.
+Formal consultation with NMFS would be utilized to address potential effects to steelhead-Northern California DPS and their associated critical habitat.